-Our prior year report, dated June 21, 2021, did not include any suggestions, exceptions, recommendations, or comments.
+Our prior year report, dated March 2, 2023, did not include any suggestions, exceptions, recommendations, or comments.
+Our prior experience with the Drainage District gives us an advantage to stay on top of any possible areas of reform with open communication.

-This agreed-upon procedures engagement was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants, and the standards applicable to attestation engagements contained in Government Auditing Standards, issued by the United States Comptroller General.
-We were not engaged to and did not conduct an examination or review, the objective of which would be the expression of an opinion or conclusion, respectively, on the District's compliance with the foregoing matters.
+We were engaged by the Drainage District to perform this agreed-upon procedures engagement and conducted our engagement in accordance with attestation standards established by the American Institute of Certified Public Accountants (AICPA), and the standards applicable to attestation engagements contained in Government Auditing Standards, issued by the United States Comptroller General.
+We were not engaged to and did not conduct an examination or review engagement, the objective of which would be the expression of an opinion or conclusion, respectively, on the Drainage District's compliance with the foregoing matters.
 Accordingly, we do not express such an opinion or conclusion.
-Had we preformed additional procedures, other matters might have come to our attention that would have been reported to you.
+Had we performed additional procedures, other matters might have come to our attention that would have been reported to you.

-We are required to be independent of the District and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements related to our agreed-upon procedures engagement.
+We are required to be independent of the Drainage District and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements related to our agreed-upon procedures engagement.